-Facility and tractor trailer/truck 3/4 mile Rail car 1 mile "
+Facility and tractor trailer/truck 3/4 mile Rail car l mile °

-(g) The minimum public withdrawal distance for an accident, involving fire of 'explosive A' (class/division 1.1. and 1.2) laden tractor trailers/trucks and rail cars of known contents/quantities are given by--
+(g) The minimum public withdrawal distance for an accident, involving fire of "explosive A" (class/division 1.1. and 1.2) laden tractor trailers/trucks and rail cars of known contents/quantities are given by--

-- Range (feet) = 105 W(1b)^{1/3}, but not less than 1250 feet for nonfragmenting explosives materials.
-If known, maximum debris throw ranges, with an appropriate safety factor may be used to replace the 1250 feet minimum range. - Bange (feet) = 328 W(1b)^{1/3}, but not less than 2500 feet for fragmenting explosives materials out to a maximum range of 4000 feet (3/4 miles).
+- Range (feet) = 105 W(1b)1/3, but not less than 1250 feet for nonfragmenting explosives materials.
+If known, maximum debris throw ranges, with an appropriate safety factor may be used to replace the 1250 feet minimum range. - Range (feet) = 328 W(1b)1/3, but not less than 2500 feet for fragmenting explosives materials out to a maximum range of 4000 feet (3/4 miles).
 For bombs and projectiles with caliber 5-inch or greater use a minimum distance of 4000 feet.
 If known, the maximum fragment throw range (including the interaction effects for stacks of items), excluding lugs/strongbacks and nose/tail plates, may be used.